 - 2. Commissioner Hill of Maryland suggested that the term "arbitrator" be defined.
 It was not under the UAA.
 In Section 1(2), the Reporter suggests using the term "individual" rather than "person" because business entities or organizations do not function as "arbitrators."
 The definition of "arbitrator" is based on that used most often in the case law.
-See BLACK'S LAW DICTIONARY 105 (1990); WEST'S LEGAL THESAURUS/DICTIONARY 60 (1985); Hoteles Condado Beach v.
+See Black's Law Dictionary 105 (1990); West's Legal Thesaurus/Dictionary 60 (1985); Hoteles Condado Beach v.
 Union de Tronquistas Local 901, 763 F.2d 34 (1st Cir.
 1985). - 3.
-"Authenticate" is used in section 19 of the RUAA to define how an arbitrator executes an award.
+"Authenticate" is used in Section 19 of the RUAA to define how an arbitrator executes an award.
 The definition which is intended to include both written and electronic means is based upon that being considered for adoption in the March 2000 draft of Revised Article 2 of the Uniform Commercial Code; a similar definition also is in Article 9 of the UCC. - 4.
-The definition of "court" is presently found in section 17 of the UAA.
-The court must have appropriate subject matter or personal jurisdiction.
-Different states determine which court in its system has jurisdiction over arbitration matters in the first instance.
+The definition of "court" is presently found in Section 17 of the UAA.
+The court must have appropriate subject matter and personal jurisdiction.
+Different States determine which court in its system has jurisdiction over arbitration matters in the first instance.
 Most give authority to the court of general jurisdiction. - 5.
-The term "knowledge" is used in section 2 regarding notice under the RUAA.
-It is based on the definition used in Article 1-202 of the Uniform Commercial Code. - 6.
+The term "knowledge" is used in Section 2 regarding notice under the RUAA.
+It is based on the definition used in Article 1-201 of the Uniform Commercial Code. - 6.
 Section 1(7) is based on the definition of "record" in Sec.
 5-102(a)(14) of the Uniform Commercial Code and in proposed revised Article 2 of the Uniform Commercial Code and is intended to carry forward established policy of the Conference to accommodate the use of electronic evidence in business and governmental transactions.
-It is not intended to mean that a document must be filed in a governmental office nor is it meant to imply that the term "written" or like phrases in other statutes of an enacting state may not be given equally broad interpretation as the term "record."
+It is not intended to mean that a document must be filed in a governmental office nor is it meant to imply that the term "written" or like 3 phrases in other statutes of an enacting State may not be given equally broad interpretation as the term "record."

 SECTION 2.
 NOTICE.
-Unless the parties to an agreement to arbitrate otherwise agree or unless otherwise provided by this [Act], a person gives notice by taking action that is reasonably necessary to inform another person in ordinary course, whether or not the other person acquires knowledge of the notice.
+Unless the parties to an agreement to arbitrate otherwise agree or except as otherwise provided in this [Act], a person gives notice to another person by taking action that is reasonably necessary to inform the other person in ordinary course, whether or not the other person acquires knowledge of the notice.
 A person has notice if the person has knowledge of the notice or has received notice.
-A person receives notice when it comes to that person's attention or the notice is delivered at the person's place of residence or place of business, or at another location held out by that person as the place of receipt of such communications.
+A person receives notice when it comes to the person's attention or the notice is delivered at the person's place of residence or place of business, or at another location held out by the person as a place of delivery of such communications.

-1. The conditions for giving and receiving notice are based on terminology used in Article 1-202 of the Uniform Commercial Code.
-They spell out standards for when notice is given and received rather than any particular means of notice.
+1. The conditions of giving and receiving notice are based on terminology used in Article 1-201(25) of the Uniform Commercial Code.
+Section 2 spells out standards for when notice is given and received rather than any particular means of notice.
 This allows parties to use systems of notice that become technologically feasible and acceptable, such as by fax or electronic mail.